nsc-norway/suprDUPr/README.md

     Allowed options:
       -x [ --winx ] arg (=2500)  x coordinate window, +/- pixels
       -y [ --winy ] arg (=2500)  y coordinate window, +/- pixels
-      -s [ --start ] arg (=10)   First nucleotide position in reads to consider -e [ --end ] arg (=60)     Last nucleotide position in reads to consider (use -1 for the end of the read) -r [ --region-sorted ]     Assume the input file is sorted by region (tile), but not by (y, x) coordinate within the region.
+      -s [ --start ] arg (=10)   First position in reads to consider -e [ --end ] arg (=60)     Last position in reads to consider -r [ --region-sorted ]     Assume the input file is sorted by region (tile), but not by (y, x) coordinate within the region.
       -u [ --unsorted ]          Process unsorted file (a large hash-size is recommended, see --hash-size).
 This mode requires
                                  all data to be stored in memory, and it is not well optimised.
+      -1 [ --single ]            Disable multithreading
       --hash-size arg (=4194304) Hash table size (bytes), must be a power of 2.
                                  (increase if winy>2500).
       -h [ --help ]              Show this help message

-      Specify - for input_file to read from stdin.
+    Specify - for input_file_r1 to read from stdin.

-IF two files are provided on the command line, they are assumed to be from paired-end sequencing.
+If two files are provided on the command line, they are assumed to be from paired-end sequencing.
 Then the same substring is always used in both reads, and `-s` and `-e` specify the positions to use in both reads.